nyanpasu64/exotracker-cpp/src/DESIGN.md

 The timeline code is implemented in `doc/timeline.h`.
 I added several helper classes.

-`TimelineCellRef` and `TimelineCellRefMut` store a reference to a timeline cell, and the owning timeline row's length.
+`TimelineCellRef` and `TimelineCellRefMut` store a reference to a timeline cell, and the owning timeline frame's length.

 `TimelineChannelRef` and `TimelineChannelRefMut` store a reference to a `Timeline` (all grid cells, all channels), and a chip and channel value.
 Timelines are currently stored as `[grid] [chip, channel] TimelineCell` to make adding/removing grid cells easy.
 But `TimelineChannelRef` can be indexed `[grid] TimelineCell`, to simplify code (like sequencers and cursor movement) that interacts with multiple grid/timeline cells, but only one channel.